rakinplaban/Wiki_project1/wiki/entries/C.md

 # C #

 C is a basic programming language.
+It is easy to learn